 For many years now Jonny Bowler has carved out a musical career for himself in the USA, playing for a huge variety of bands and well known names.

-In this feature interview, Jonny shares his early musical memories and influences, talks about some of the bands that he’s played with, and announces his latest career news – a residency in Las Vegas!
+In this feature interview, Jonny shares his early musical memories and influences, talks about some of the bands that he’s played with, right up to the most recent residency in Las Vegas!

 Jonny Bowler – Early Musical Influences